WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 Vegetarian Meal Delivery FAQs

 Currently, no meal delivery services in Australia offer meals that are simultaneously keto and vegetarian.
-In saying that, both the keto and plant-based diets are trending, so a meal delivery service that merges the two might be next.
-If you are interested in learning more, we have put together a list and information around keto friendly meal delivery.
+If you are interested in learning more about keto meal delivery options, we have put together a list and information around keto friendly meal delivery.

 Soulara, a 100% plant-based meal delivery service, has a weight loss-friendly, ‘High Protein’ meal range that’s also lower in carbs than their other meals.
-My Muscle Chef’s menu offers a filter for both calories and carbohydrates, allowing you to easily select the vegetarian meals that meet your weight loss requirements.
+My Muscle Chef’s menu also offers a filter for both calories and carbohydrates, allowing you to easily select the vegetarian meals that meet your weight loss requirements.
+Finally, Chegood’s Slim & Trim Meal Plan provides vegetarian meals that are targeted for weight loss.

 This depends on the number of meals you order from the meal delivery service per week, as the more you order, the lower the cost.
 One of the best-value options includes Soulara’s 21 meal/week plan, where meals come down to $8.70 each.